veerak2/Kavin_Portfolio/README.md

 # [Hunters Green House Price prediction](https://veerak2.github.io/House-price-prediction/HuntersGreenHouseprices.html)
 * Performed feature engineering and exploratory data analysis using Tidyverse(dplyr,ggplot2 etc)
 * Developed multiple models to determine the selling price of a house.
-* Did OLS assumptions test on the best model.
+* Tested the model to check if it passed the OLS assumptions tests.